Expectation and Acoustic Neural Network Representations Enhance Music Identification from Brain Activity: Discussion

-Prior neural regression studies have shown that acoustic and melodic expectation features exhibit temporally and spatially dissociable neural responses.
-Temporally, acoustic-related responses typically emerge at earlier latencies (around $\sim 50$\,ms), whereas expectation-related responses tend to arise at later time windows (around $\sim 200$\,ms and beyond) \cite{DiLiberto2020,Kern2023}.
-Spatially, acoustic responses are strongly associated with Heschl's gyrus, while expectation-related activity extends to regions including the superior temporal gyrus and planum temporale \cite{DiLiberto2020,Kern2023}.
-This spatiotemporal dissociation suggests that denoising aligned with Acoustic and Expectation can complement information across both time and cortical space.
-To test this directly, we trained a Transformer classifier to predict Song ID from Acoustic, Surprisal, or Entropy sequences alone, without EEG.
+Prior neural regression studies suggest a relative spatiotemporal segregation between lower-level sensory responses and melodic-expectation responses, rather than a complete anatomical double dissociation.
+Temporally, Di~Liberto et al.\ reported melodic-expectation effects centered around $\sim 200$\,ms compared with an acoustic-envelope component around $\sim 50$\,ms \cite{DiLiberto2020}, whereas Kern et al.\ reported earlier note-onset responses around $\sim 75$\,ms and later melodic-surprise responses around $\sim 200$\,ms and 300--500\,ms \cite{Kern2023}.
+Spatially, Di~Liberto et al.\ found larger expectation effects in planum temporale than in Heschl's gyrus \cite{DiLiberto2020}, whereas Kern et al.\ reported source-model evidence that onset-related activity was best explained by bilateral Heschl's gyri, while surprise-related activity was best explained by slightly more lateral sources encompassing both bilateral Heschl's gyri and bilateral superior temporal gyri \cite{Kern2023}.
+Taken together, these findings suggest that, compared to acoustic processing, expectation-related processing involves relatively more distributed temporal-cortical regions beyond Heschl's gyrus.
+This relative spatiotemporal segregation suggests that denoising aligned with acoustic and expectation signals can complement information across both time and cortical space.
 In practice, we train an EEG encoder $F$ and decoder $G$ such that $G(F(x))$ approximates a stimulus-derived music feature $m$, thereby encouraging $F$ to learn representations predictive of $m$.
 A natural question is whether aligning EEG representations with $m$ benefits Song ID classification.
-To test this, we trained a Transformer classifier to predict Song ID from Acoustic, Surprisal, or Entropy sequences alone, without EEG.
+To test this directly, we trained a Transformer classifier to predict Song ID from acoustic, surprisal, or entropy sequences alone, without EEG.
 Figure~\ref{fig:supp2} shows that acoustic features, surprisal, and entropy each achieve near-perfect accuracy (approaching $100\%$) when used directly.
 Therefore, if these features are successfully recovered from EEG, they are sufficient for Song ID classification.

 We further adopt a deep-ensemble strategy by averaging class probabilities from encoders pretrained with different teacher signals.
 Deep ensembles improve performance when individual models produce less correlated errors \cite{DeepEnsemble2017,DeepEnsembleTheory2019}.
 Unlike seed ensembles, which vary only random initialisation while keeping architecture, objective, and teacher fixed, our ensemble combines models pretrained with distinct teacher representations---acoustic features, surprisal, and entropy.
 These distinct teachers induce different inductive biases in the encoder $F$, encouraging more diverse error patterns and yielding gains beyond conventional seed-based ensembles.